jlaake/PCFAAnalysis/README.md

 If you want to build this package, you will need to change the filename locations specified in Er.r and PCFA.r which build er.rda and pcfa.rda which are built into the package.
+Likewise in pcfa.rmd directory values need to be changed.